storesafe/cordova-sqlite-storage/README.md

 **Additional Cordova CLI NOTES:**

+- As stated above:
-- In case of Cordova CLI pre-7.0 it is recommended to add plugins including standard plugins such as `cordova-plugin-whitelist` with the `--save` flag to track these in `config.xml` (automatically saved in `config.xml` starting with Cordova CLI 7.0).
+  - In case of Cordova CLI pre-7.0 it is recommended to add plugins including standard plugins such as `cordova-plugin-whitelist` with the `--save` flag to track these in `config.xml` (automatically saved in `config.xml` / `package.json` starting with Cordova CLI 7.0).
   - In general there is no need to keep the Cordova `platforms` subdirectory tree in source code control (such as git).
-In case ALL plugins are tracked in `config.xml` (automatic starting with Cordova CLI 7.0, `--save` flag needed for Cordova CLI pre-7.0) then there is no need to keep the `plugins` subdirectory tree in source code control either.
+In case ALL plugins are tracked in `config.xml` or `package.json` (automatic starting with Cordova CLI 7.0, `--save` flag needed for Cordova CLI pre-7.0) then there is no need to keep the `plugins` subdirectory tree in source code control either.
-- It may be necessary to use `cordova prepare` in case of cordova-ios older than `4.3.0` (Cordova CLI `6.4.0`).
+- It may be necessary to use `cordova prepare` in case of `cordova-ios` older than `4.3.0` (Cordova CLI `6.4.0`) or `cordova-osx`.
 - In case of problems with building and running it is recommended to try again after `cordova prepare`.
 - If you cannot build for a platform after `cordova prepare`, you may have to remove the platform and add it again, such as: